WajeehAhmed/Deep-Learning/README.md

 ##### CNN model does not perform very well however now I'll use Transfer Learning Technique to know how we can do better on this project (inshaAllah)
 ##### In CNN add dataset as data->dogs-vs-cats->train->images
 ##### VGG16 for dog-vs-cat classification using Transfer Learning Technique to overcome overfitting issue of CNN
+##### MobileNet Transfer Learning Technique implemented ,predicting on existing classes in the upcoming repo will fine tune and predict on custom dataset(inshaAllah)